TearsJin/659A70AF5035D498/README.md

-# New-Results-on-Coppersmith-Based-Integer-Factoring-and-Their-Applications
+# New Results and Applications of Integer Factoring Based on Root Finding
-The code of "New Results on Coppersmith-Based Integer Factoring and Their Applications"
+The code of "New Results and Applications of Integer Factoring Based on Root Finding"